 Kobe Animal Kingdom is the highest-rated place to visit in Akashi, Hyōgo right now.

-The largest category is temples, with 169 places to explore.
+The largest category is parks, with 296 places to explore.

 Travellers also explore Toshima, Osaka, Kyoto.